Rules of Origin: Acceptable Proof of Origin to claim zero duty under the EU-UK TCA

 (4) Place and date may be omitted if the information is contained on the document itself.

-This is the system of self-certification of preferential origin of goods by economic operators who are making out preferential origin documents (statement on origin or origin declaration).
+This is the system of self-certification of the preferential origin of goods by economic operators who make out preferential origin documents (statement of origin or origin declaration).
+It is operated by the European Union, NOT the UK.

-REX is the system of self-certification of preferential origin of goods by businesses that makes out preferential origin documents (statement on origin or origin declaration).
+REX is the EU's system for businesses to self-certify the preferential origin of goods by making out preferential origin documents (statement onorigin or origin declaration).

 Once registered, the business becomes a 'Registered Exporter'.
-A REX number is assigned to the business; this number must be indicated on the preferential origin documents.
+A REX number is assigned to the company; this number must be indicated on the preferential origin documents.

 The REX system was first introduced in the EU Generalised Scheme of Preference for developing countries.
 Progressively, it is being extended to EU’s exports under other preferential arrangements.